ygg-lang/oaks/examples/oak-bash/readme.md

 ## 🎯 Overview

-Oak-bash is a robust parser for Bash, designed to handle complete Bash syntax including modern features like conditionals, loops, and functions.
+Oak Bash is a robust parser for Bash, designed to handle complete Bash syntax including modern features like conditionals, loops, and functions.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for script analysis and automation.

 ## ✨ Features